smithy-lang/smithy-kotlin/design/DESIGN.md

 ```

-**TODO** Exposing `httpResponse` directly feels "wrong" here.
+**FIXME** Exposing `httpResponse` directly feels "wrong" here.
 Can we do it in a protocol agnostic way?
 Or is it actually ok since codegen is usually specific to a protocol?